 The Jagiellonian Fair Orchestra

-The Jagiellonian Fair Orchestra is an educational and artistic project based on the belief that traditional dance music is a medium that creates and connects communities–of both the musicians who perform it (amateurs and professionals alike) and the recipients, listeners and dancers who enjoy dancing their nights away to its tunes.
+The Jagiellonian Fair Orchestra is an educational and artistic project based on the belief that traditional music forms and connects communities–of both the musicians who perform it (amateurs and professionals alike) and the recipients, listeners and dancers who enjoy dancing to its tunes.

 The project is an invitation to make music together, addressed to all enthusiasts of pure traditional music.
-It aims at popularising the traditional culture of the Lublin region and promotes learning the style and repertoire from the village masters.
-It is an opportunity for those who want to develop their musical ability and instrument skills to get acquainted with the rich repertoire from the Lublin region and the cultural contexts that accompanied it.
+It aims at popularising the traditional culture of the Lublin region and promotes learning from village masters.
+It is an opportunity for those who want to develop their musical ability and fluency with instruments, to get acquainted with the rich repertoire from the Lublin region and the cultural contexts that accompanied the performance of the songs.

-The project premiered at the Jagiellonian Fair 2014.
-It is a result and fusion of educational projects focused on the performing styles of traditional instrumental music of the Lublin region carried out in the years 2007-2013 by Kapela Braci Dziobaków z Woli Destymflandzkiej (Eng lit.
-The Dziobak Brothers Band from Wola Destymflandzka, featuring Ewa Grochowska, Krzysztof Butryn, Edyta Piekarczyk).
+The project debuted at The Jagiellonian Fair 2014.
+It came about as a fusion of various educational projects focused on the performing styles of traditional instrumental music of the Lublin region carried out in the years 2007-2013 by Kapela Braci Dziobaków from Wola Destymflandzka (Eng lit.
+The Dziobak Brothers Band, featuring Ewa Grochowska, Krzysztof Butryn, Edyta Piekarczyk).

 Instructors: Ewa Grochowska, Maciej Filipczuk, Marcin Kowalczuk.